In this Boston Marathon report, cofounder Matt shares his experience running the 2016 event, including why it is so easy to start too fast.

 - The course is not a difficult course and it’s possible to run fast on it (I didn’t do that, but it’s possible!)

-Not so much – aspects of the race that didn’t do it for you
+Not so much – What aspects of the Boston Marathon didn’t do it for you?

 - Weather wasn’t awesome.
 With a point to point course, if the wind is wrong, it’s wrong the entire time.
 The headwind wasn’t horrible, but it was there the entire way.
 It was also in the 70s which made for more challenging racing conditions.
 These things aren’t under anyone’s control but for this year in particular, this was the only downside.